Domterion/derpc/README.md

 # Build derpc for release
 $ cargo build --release

+# Fill out the config and move it
+$ mv config.example.toml config.toml

 # Run derpc, you must have a `config.toml` in this directory
 $ ./target/release/derpc
 ```

+Prebuilt:

+Click the `Actions` tab then click the latest action.
+Download the respective zip and unzip it.
+Follow the configuration section below then run the `derpc` executable.

 ### Configuration